 Google is already a leader in data collection, and Cache should only add to its… cache.
 Caesar Sengupta, an executive with the company, told the Wall Street Journal that Google will not be selling any personal data collected through Cache.
 However, checking account information will obviously provide some important consumer insights.

 Depending on how the details of Google Cache shake out, a lot of consumers could welcome a banking alternative.
 Only 30 percent of Americans have full confidence in banks, according to data from the American Enterprise Institute.

-But for now, we’re left waiting until more information comes out about Google checking accounts.
+The future of Google banking may be exciting, but for now, we’ll have to wait for the company to announce it’s next steps.
 In the meantime, read up on the pros and cons of online banking to get a general idea of what you might be dealing with.